Strategies for the CHDP

 - Formulation of modules and actual conduct of BHWs Skills Training

-SUSTENANCE AND MAINTENANCE
+SUSTENANCE AND STRENGTHENING

 With the participation of the people in the community, continue the community health projects and other health-related projects developed by the CHO with the DLSHSI and other agencies.